LunaLuna7/2DTopDownShooter/README.md

 _Additional documentation and remarks available in script files_

+* `ConstantDamageSource` -
+  Deals a set amount of damage to anything with health that comes into contact.
+  Turn on `persistent` to keep the object after dealing damage.
 * `FollowTarget` -
   Makes the game object maintain a constant offset with respect to another game object.
   Useful for making the camera follow the player.